-Sorceress of psychological suspense, Ninie Hammon, brings you the second book in The Knowing Trilogy, a sprawling tale of spiritual warfare that spans a quarter of a century.
-If you crave sleep-with-the-lights-on suspense coupled with characters so true they’ll feel like family, The Knowing Trilogy will open a world you won’t want to believe is real.
-But it is.
+Sorceress of psychological suspense, Ninie Hammon, brings you the second book in The Knowing Saga, a sprawling tale of spiritual warfare that spans a quarter of a century.
+If you crave sleep-with-the-lights-on suspense coupled with characters so real they’ll feel like family, then you’ll love The Deceiving.

 The monster demon is BACK!